khaydarian/spla/doc/bringup.md

 # Bringup sequence

+_A more realistic sequence than below, ignoring the various soldering details._

+1. Parts inspection.
+1. Power validation.
+    1. Verify that power LEDs (`D1`, `D2`) are lit.
+    1. Measure 3.3V and 5.0V switching regulators.
+    1. Measure 1.1V and 2.5V LDO linear regulators.
+1. FTDI Bringup.
+    1. Verify 1.8V internal LDO linear regulator.
+    1. Verify 12 MHz clock input.
+    1. Verify USB connectivity.
+    1. Run `splat bringup_ftdi` to verify pins.
+    1. Run `splat ftdi_new_device`, with appropriate serial number.
+    1. Power-cycle the board to use the new VID/PID/Serial.
+    1. Run `splat bringup_fifo` to verify ADBUS fifo pins.
+1. FPGA Bringup.
+    1. Run `splat bringup_fpga`, and verify flashing LEDs.
+    1. (Optional) Run `splat
+    1. Run `splat bringup_boundary`, and verify connectivity of the FPGA pins.
+1. Level Shifter Bringup.
+    1. Run `splat bringup_boundary --levelshifter1`, and verify connectivity of the FPGA input-only and input-capable pins.
+    1. Run `splat fpga_load_bitstream ../rtl/build/bringup_levelshifter2.bit`, and verify the FPGA output-only pins.
+1. SNES VRAM Bringup
+    1. Run `splat bringup_vram`.
+    1. Run `splat bringup_vram --random` for more testing.
+1. SNES PPU Bringup
+    1.   _(Run some test program to verify that the PPU pins are connected.)_
+1. (Optional) Analog Bringup
+    1.   _(Skip for now.)_
+1. Final Validation
+    1.   _(Run some test program to program the PPUs and collect a stock test image.)_

+## Legacy bringup sequence

 _This sequence assumes a "Progressive Bringup", where each section of the board is assembled and testing one at a time.
 This turns out to be a really stupid idea.
 Don't do it this way._